Algorithms for Unipolar and Generalized Split Graphs: Optimization Algorithms

 A maximum clique in $G$ must be a subset of $H \cup H_i$, for some $i$.
 To find a maximum clique in $G$ we determine the size of a maximum clique in $G_{H \cup H_i}$, for each $i$, and construct a maximum clique in the subgraph that has largest maximum clique.
 However, the complement of $G_{H \cup H_i}$, for each $i$, is a bipartite graph with bipartition $H, H_i$; thus, we can instead investigate maximum independent sets in these bipartite graphs.

-A {\it vertex cover} of a graph is a subset of vertices that contains at least one endpoint of every edge.
-In a graph $G=(V,E)$, $Q \subseteq V$ is a vertex cover if and only if $V-Q$ is an independent set.
-Hence, if $Q$ is a minimum cardinality vertex cover, then $V-Q$ is a maximum independent set.
-A {\it matching} in a graph is a subset $M$ of edges such that no two edges in $M$ are incident on a common vertex.
-A matching of maximum cardinality is called a {\it maximum matching}.
-The K\"{o}nig-Egerv\'{a}ry Theorem \cite{DK,EE} establishes a close relationship between maximum matchings and minimum vertex covers in a bipartite graph; namely, in a bipartite graph the size of a maximum matching equals the size of a minimum vertex cover.
+The K\"{o}nig-Egerv\'{a}ry Theorem \cite{EE,DK} establishes a close relationship between maximum matchings and minimum vertex covers in a bipartite graph; namely, in a bipartite graph the size of a maximum matching equals the size of a minimum vertex cover.
 Hence, if $M$ is a maximum matching in $G$, then $|V| - |M|$ is the size of a maximum independent set in $G$.
 Furthermore, the proof of this theorem shows that given a maximum matching in a bipartite graph, a simple linear time search strategy can be used to find a maximum independent set (see \cite{BM}).
 Therefore, a maximum clique of $G_{H \cup H_i}$ can be found by running a bipartite matching algorithm on $\OL{G}_{H \cup H_i}$ to obtain a maximum independent set in $\OL{G}_{H \cup H_i}$.

 Thus, to find a maximum clique in $G$, we solve $k$ bipartite matching problems in $\OL{G}$.
-Note, we only need to find the size of the maximum independent set in each of the subgraphs $\OL{G}_{H \cup H_i}$ (i.e., we are looking for the subproblem with the smallest maximum matching) and then do one O($n+\OL{m}$)-time search to construct a maximum independent set in $\OL{G}$.
+Note that we only need to find the size of the maximum independent set in each of the subgraphs $\OL{G}_{H \cup H_i}$ (i.e., we are looking for the subproblem with the smallest maximum matching) and then do one O($n+\OL{m}$)-time search to construct a maximum independent set in $\OL{G}$.

-The best known algorithms for maximum matching in a bipartite graph are the O($m\sqrt{n}$)-time algorithm of Hopcroft and Karp \cite{HK}, an O($n^{1.5}\sqrt{m/\log n}$)-time algorithm due to Alt et al. \cite{ABMP}, and an O($n^{2.5}/\log n$)-time algorithm due to Feder and Motwani \cite{FM}.
+The best-known algorithms for maximum matching in a bipartite graph are the O($m\sqrt{n}$)-time algorithm of Hopcroft and Karp \cite{HK}, an O($n^{1.5}\sqrt{m/\log n}$)-time algorithm due to Alt et al. \cite{ABMP}, and an O($n^{2.5}/\log n$)-time algorithm due to Feder and Motwani \cite{FM}.
 The latter two algorithms are more efficient than the Hopcroft and Karp algorithm when $m$ is $\Omega(n^2/\log n)$.